shsh999/WinLogo/README.md

 ## About
 This project is used to modify the start button logo of windows 10 computers.

-As for now, the logos are precompiled into the binary, and replacing them requires a recompilation (or changing the resources in a DLL manually).
+The logos are precompiled into the binary, but the UI supports loading the images from files and then exporting a new dll / installer using the new configuration.

 For more information, see [Logo Images](#Logo-Images).

 ![Installer UI](/docs/ui.png)
 ![Taskbar](/docs/taskbar.jpg)